method5/method5/install_method5.md

 That command will output a SQL*Plus script to run to test several temporary users.
 Run that script on a command line.
 The output should display multiple "PASS" messages, but no "FAIL" messages.

-10: Populate M5_DATABASE with OEM data (optional).
+10: Populate M5_DATABASE with OEM data. (optional)
 --------------------------------------------------

 If you use Oracle Enterprise Manager (OEM) and want to use it to populate the table M5_DATABASE see the file examples/Load OEM data into M5_DATABASE.sql.